Should I Watch..? 'Spider-Man 2'

 All three of Raimi's Spider-Man trilogy have their good points, in varying quantities.
 The first one is an enjoyable origin story with Willem Dafoe's patented "mad guy" act in full throttle as the insane Green Goblin.
 Spider-Man 3 has the good sense to bring in one of Spidey's best baddies, Venom, alongside veteran villain Sandman.
 However, the film's narrative delivers some bizarre twists and character development while Topher Grace's performance as Eddie Brock is noticeably poor.
 My advice is to stick with this film because you won't be disappointed.

-Now that Marvel have their hands back on the character's rights after the disappointing Amazing Spider-Man 2, it's interesting to see how they'll handle one of their most popular characters' integration into the MCU.
+Now that Marvel have their hands back on the character's rights after the disappointment of The Amazing Spider-Man 2, it's interesting to see how they'll handle one of their most popular characters' integration into the MCU.
 Their first full-length attempt after his cameo in Captain America: Civil War was Spider-Man: Homecoming which has already banished memories of Andrew Garfield's brief tenure in the role.
 Tom Holland is well suited to the role of Parker but do Marvel trust him enough to build up a new franchise?
 Only time will tell.

 Questions & Answers